UK DRUM TIMELINE

 Super Olympic Drums introduced by Premier and the ‘Kenny Clare’ sets become simply Resonator.

-Production of Shaftsbury Drums ceases.
+Production of RM and Shaftsbury Drums ceases.

 #48 & #49 ‘Talking Drums’.